ehickey08/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

 Closure is when an inner function has access to the outer function's variables; closure allows us to hide secret/private values.
+It is useful because the function that is a part of the closure can 'remember' the environment in which it was created; therefore, saving the private variables that we normally would not be able to access in the global scope.

 4. Describe the four rules of the 'this' keyword.